deciphr/deciphr.github.io/content/writeups/2023-uscc-camp-ctf/index.md

 ### Finding our offset ###
 io = process('./baby_bof_x64') # You must use the local process

-# Sending a arbitrary cyclic pattern
+# Sending an arbitrary cyclic pattern
 io.sendline(cyclic(128))

 # Waiting our program to crash